ylab-nsu/ws25-watermark/docs/architecture/ArchRework.md

 - We still use Strategy Pattern, but this design pattern is more clear and easy to understand and use.
 We define a Context class that plays classic role of the Strategy Pattern, providing seamless connection with Interface and concrete implementations.
 - We have a new `TextSection` object that encapsulates the `.text` section of the ELF file.
 It provides a uniform way to access the disassembly, raw bytes, and offsets.
 - The `Watermarker` interface is now more focused on the watermarking algorithm itself.
 It does not include any hard-coded methods for disassembly or ELF file handling.
 - Layered structure provides ability to use framework not only from command line, but also from other Python scripts.
-Also it provides better Separation of Concerns, moving CLI-only concerns to the CLI layer.
+Also it provides better Separation of Concerns, moving CLI-only concerns to the CLI layer and IO/Disassembly concerns to the `TextSectionHandler` class.
 - We have clear extension points for new watermarking methods.
 Each method now use the same `TextSection` object, and can easily access the disassembly, raw bytes, and offsets without touching low-level ELF file handling.

 More details about the new architecture can be found in the [Architecture](./Architecture.md) document.